igorantolic/ai-esp32-rotary-encoder/README.md

 b) connect to any microcontroler output pin - in this example pin 25

 GND - connect to microcontroler GND

+## Connecting Rotary Encoder with Switch (no pcb version.
+The encoder is like [this](https://www.seeedstudio.com/Rotary-Encoder-with-Switch-p-667.html)) to your microcontroller ESP32, ESP8266 (or similar)

+There is no need for external resistors, you can use only the encoder.

+3 pin side:
+Right pin (A pin) - connect to any microcontroler input pin with interrupt -> in the example pin 22 Left pin (B pin) - connect to any microcontroler input pin with interrupt -> in the example pin 23 Middle pin - connect to microcontroller Gnd

+2 pin side:
+one of the 2 pins: connect to microcontroller Gnd the other pin: connect to any microcontroller input pin -> in this example pin 25

+**You have to set INPUT_PULLUP of Right and Left pins with `pinMode(ROTARY_ENCODER_A_PIN, INPUT_PULLUP);` and `pinMode(ROTARY_ENCODER_B_PIN, INPUT_PULLUP);`**
+Look example Esp32RotaryEncoderTheShortestExampleNoResistors.

 ## How to use